david-rockwood/fimpad/README.md

 ```
 [[[N]]]
 ```
 where N is the max number of tokens that you want to be generated and inserted into the text file by the LLM.
-N must be a positive integer greater than zero.
+N must be an integer greater than zero.
 Press Ctrl+Enter to generate and the FIM tag will be deleted.
 Then text from the LLM will be streamed into the text file at the location where the [[[N]]] tag was before it was deleted.

 When you press Ctrl+Enter to generate in FIMpad, the caret needs to be inside of or right next to the tag that you want to generate for.
 The asterisks below indicate a few examples of acceptable locations for the caret when you press Ctrl+Enter to generate a [[[N]]] tag.
 Note, asterisks are not used in the [[[N]]] tag, I just use them here to highlight the range of where the caret can be.
 ```